Antoniodigiovanni/media-whisper-transcriber/README.md

 ### Prerequisites

 - Docker installed and running
-- An Groq API key with Whisper access or enough computational resources to run Whisper locally
+- A Groq API key with Whisper access or enough computational resources to run Whisper locally

 ### Setup